 If you want to learn some snowkiting skills, head to the cable snowpark in the middle of the resort.
 There, you can try out tricks and jumps being pulled by a cable.
 Not quite the same as kiting, but a pretty good alternative!

-A Livigno snowkiting trip offers great snow and great atmosphere.
+Livigno snowkiting holidays offers great snow and great atmosphere.
 Whether you’re a beginner or an expert, we’re sure you’ll love it.